babelouest/iddawc/API.md

 Iddawc is a C library used to implement OAuth2/OIDC clients according to the [OAuth2 RFC](https://tools.ietf.org/html/rfc6749) and the [OpenID Connect Specs](https://openid.net/specs/openid-connect-core-1_0.html).

-It's based on [Ulfius](https://github.com/babelouest/ulfius) library for the HTTP requests and response management and [Rhonabwy](https://github.com/babelouest/rhonabwy) library for the JWKs management.
+It's based on [Ulfius](https://github.com/babelouest/ulfius) library for the HTTP requests and response management and [Rhonabwy](https://github.com/babelouest/rhonabwy) library for the JOSE management.

 Iddawc supports the following features: